104th Infantry Regiment (United States): World War I

+Interwar period

+The 104th Infantry arrived at the port of Boston on 4 April 1919 on the USS Mount Vernon and was demobilized on 29 April 1919 at Camp Devens.
+Per the terms of the National Defense Act of 1920, the 104th Infantry was reconstituted in the National Guard in 1921, assigned to the 26th Division, and allotted to the state of Massachusetts.
+The regiment was reorganized by redesignation of the 2nd Infantry, Massachusetts National Guard (organized 1919–21; headquarters organized 22 June 1921 and federally recognized at Springfield, Massachusetts), on 30 September 1921.
+The regiment, or elements thereof, were called up to perform the following state duties: flood relief at Springfield in November 1927; flood relief at Springfield, 4 April–19 May 1936; hurricane relief at Cape Cod in September 1938.
+The regiment conducted annual summer training most years at Camp Devens, 1921–34 and at the Massachusetts Military Reservation at Falmouth, Massachusetts, 1936–38.

 World War II

 "In September 1940, the first peacetime conscription in the history of the United States was begun.
 On January 16, 1941, the 26th "Yankee Division" was brought into Federal service for a supposed one year of duty.
 The 104th as part of the division was mobilized at Camp Edwards on Cape Cod, Mass.
 Draftees built up the unit to full peacetime strength, and modified training was begun.
 Saturday, December 6, 1941, the 104th returned to Camp Edwards from the Carolina Maneuvers, the largest war games held up to that time.
 In less than 24 hours, the men who expected to return to their homes in a little over a month knew that they would be fighting another threat to the existence of their country."

 "In January 1942, the 104th U.S. Infantry was put on Coastal Defense duty to forestall German attempts to secure bases in the North Atlantic and to prevent the landing of saboteurs.
 In March 1942 replacements joined the regiment to bring it to full war-time strength and the 104th was sent to patrol and coast from North Carolina and Key West, Florida.
 In January 1943, the regiment was assembled at Camp Blanding, Florida, to receive amphibious assault training.
 Here began the long hard grind of training which was to cover five army posts and a maneuver area.
-From Camp Blanding to Camp Gordon, Georgia, to Camp Campbell, Kentucky, to the Tennessee Maneurvers, back to Camp Campbell, to Fort Jackson, South Carolina, and finally to Camp Shanks, New York, for the final drills before going overseas.
+From Camp Blanding to Camp Gordon, Georgia, to Camp Campbell, Kentucky, to the Tennessee Maneuvers, back to Camp Campbell, to Fort Jackson, South Carolina, and finally to Camp Shanks, New York, for the final drills before going overseas.
 During this time, the 104th Infantry had furnished cadres of trained personnel to form the nucleus of new units being formed.
 Then it was back to the grind of training replacements.
 To the men who remained with the 104th throughout, all this training and retraining became very monotonous and tedious.
 On August 27, 1944, the 104th sailed for a destination which proved to be Cherbourg, France."